ryancarr/Cpp-CPU-Core-Count/README.md

 # Cpp-CPU-Core-Count

-A quick test written to see which medthod of calculating CPU cores is fastest.
+A quick test written to see which method of calculating CPU cores is fastest.
 I understand that fastest may not always be the best.
+Added additional tests to time two different SplitString methods.
+Set #define flags to true to determine which tests will run.

 ## To setup and compile